When three’s a conflict, it’s time to address the Drama Triangle in our workplace interactions.

 Co-worker: “That’s a good idea, I’m the least techie person, so we could do with your input on that.”
-(Creator)
+(Shifts to Creator)

 Nipping drama triangles in the bud is no easy task, especially where others initiate them.
 However, by learning to change our own roles and responses we can influence those of our colleagues, encouraging more productive patterns all round.